 New Orleans is a magical place that everyone should experience at some point in their life.
 But it’s not the kind of city to take risks.
 If you watch the news at all, you've probably heard terrible things about crime in parts of the city, sometimes involving travelers.
 Unfortunately, New Orleans isn't the safest city in the US.
 But there are a few things you can do to stay safe on your New Orleans vacation.
 Knowing where to stay in New Orleans is the first step.
 The NOLA travel tips in this post are intended to prepare you to stay safe in New Orleans.
 These thoughts are all my own.

 NOLA at Night

-New Orleans is a tricky city that can change quite quickly.
-Old neighborhoods are crammed together, sandwiched in between canals and boulevards that could go unnoticed.
+But New Orleans is a tricky city.
+Streets can change quite quickly.
+Old neighborhoods are crammed together, sandwiched in between canals and boulevards.
 Sometimes it's impossible to know when you've crossed into dangerous territory.
 I'm not ashamed to say that there are places in New Orleans I wouldn’t be caught in after dark.
 Even the French Quarter can feel a little dicey at times.

-Regardless of the risk, I love spending time on the streets of New Orleans in the evenings.
+Regardless of the risk, I love spending time on the streets of New Orleans, especially in the evenings.
 The city comes alive at night, and you come alive with it.
 The sounds, smells, and sights are intoxicating, not to mention the powerful fruity concoctions your bartender whips up for you.
-But stumbling back to your lodgings after a fun night out is a vulnerable time in the city of New Orleans, probably more there than anywhere else.
+But stumbling back to your lodgings after a fun night out can make you vulnerable.
+Local criminals have been known to target tourists in moments of desperation.

 The Temptation to Say Yes to Vacation Rentals